 You truly do go through the 5 stages of grief augmented with periods of disbelief and a lack of comprehension.
 It doesn’t matter how well schooled you are or how intelligent you are, those words hit you like a ton of bricks.

-Last year when I began my food blog, Always Eat On The Good China, I developed the name after reading a letter that Erma Bombeck wrote when she knew she was dying from cancer.
+Last year when I began my food blog, Always Eat On The Good China (now morphed into Savory Kitchen Table), I developed the name after reading a letter that Erma Bombeck wrote when she knew she was dying from cancer.
 I even put a quote from her on my side bar that I found extremely poignant.

 It was around that same time that I had an appendicitis attack – I still had my appendix and it had been chronic since I was 9 years old.
 Or at least I thought I was having an appendicitis attack.
 We now know that I was having pain from my ovary that was growing into what was being described as a cantalouped size mass.